DusanMagula/jamminduoPayPallive_image_gen/README.md

-GOAL: main is JD website without image generation.
-This is already deployed through Replit Netlify deployment.
-Please note, its not deployed directly from Github
+GOAL: The main goal is to develop website that does image generation.
+The starting point is this repository https://github.com/DusanMagula/jamminduoPayPallive_no_image.git

 # Jamming Duo – PayPal Live (Frontend-only)